NidhitheCoder/learn-python/README.md

 ## Python implementations

-- python language and python particular implementation python
+- Python language and python particular implementation python
 - Python is a language: is a set of rules and grammer for writing python code.
 - A python implementation: is basically a program that understands those rules and can execute python code.
 - Python implementations examples:
-  - jpython(writtern in java)
+  - jython(writtern in java)
   - ironPython(writtern in c#)
   - PyPy(subset of python itself)
   - cPython is the default implementation.